Gustavo-Gon/MeCard/README.md

 # MeCard
-A person app about me.
+A person app about me using Swift on Xcode.